anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 1. {{< include "task-tutorial-prereqs.md" >}}
 2. You need a basic understanding of how to [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).
-3. You need to be running Kubernetes 1.14 or higher
+3. You need to be running Kubernetes 1.14 or higher.
     * {{< version-check >}}